mnaratama/-Java-CRUD-PasienApp/README.md

 # Java-GUI-App

-Created by Ayu Sudi Dwijayanti for Personal Assignment 2 in Business Application Development.
+Created by Ayu Sudi Dwijayanti for Personal Assignment.

 Open app with Netbeans version 17 (Apache NetBeans IDE 17).
 Not recommend to open with VSCode.